New constraints on cosmic anisotropy from galaxy clusters using an improved dipole fitting method: Methodology

 \subsection{Dipole fitting method}

 Dipole fitting (DF) method was proposed to find the fine structure constant ($\Delta \alpha$/$\alpha$) dipole \cite{2012MNRAS.422.3370K}.
-This approach constructs a dipole+monopole model which constitutes the first two term of the spherical harmonic expansion.
+This approach constructs a dipole model which constitutes the first two term of the spherical harmonic expansion.
 Instead of ($\Delta \alpha$/$\alpha$), which corresponds to fine structure constant deviations from its earth measured value, Mariano \& Perivolaropoulos \cite{2012PhRvD..86h3517M} first applied this method to probe the dark energy dipole based on the distance modulus $\mu$.
 The basic equation is as follows

 where $\cos{\theta}$ is the angle with the dipole axis, $A$ is the dipole magnitude, and $B$ is the monopole magnitude.
 Afterwards, it was widely used to probe the preferred direction of cosmic anisotropy \cite{2018ChPhC..42k5103C,2018PhRvD..97l3515D,2024ApJ...975L..36H}.
+In other words, the DF method achieves dipole correction for a given cosmological model, that is, constructs an anisotropic cosmological model.
+Taking SNe Ia as an example, the DF method corrects the distance modulus $\mu$ expected by the $\Lambda$CDM model.
 In this paper, we applied this method for galaxy clusters for the first time to test the cosmological principle.
 In order to make the DF method applicable to galaxy cluster, we used ($\Delta \log{L_{X}}$/$\log{L_{X}}$) instead of ($\Delta \alpha$/$\alpha$), and the modified form is as follows:

 Then, we can simplify eq. (\ref{dfgc}) to the following form

 where $\log{\tilde{L}_{X,th}}$ represents the modified theoretical X-ray luminosity.
 The angle with the dipole axis, $\cos{\theta}$, is defined by